-Bandwidth netiquette for wireless downloads.
+Wireless service and hotspot mobile download bandwidth netiquette.
 Be polite not to unduly impose on wi-fi patrons by slowing down the network.
-We may need to use a lot of data.
-Considerate usage will allow us to use the web when we need it most.
+You may need to use a lot of data.
+Considerate usage will allow everyone to use the web when they need it most.

 In the first place, streaming in public is not always acceptable.
-So, mobile bandwidth netiquette is the social element.
-Given, downloads of large files block others from using the same connection.
+Mobile bandwidth netiquette is the social element.
+Downloads of large files block others from using the same connection.

-Bandwidth determines internet speed.
-Hence, businesses limit internet access.
-Also, slow specific users who download too much.
-Given, proper netiquette to refrain from certain use.
+Some networks limit size and file type of data transfers.
+Applications are large files sometimes blocked.
+Businesses limit internet access.
+In addition, slow specific users who download too much.
+Proper netiquette to refrain from certain use.

-Thus, avoid downloading large files.
+Avoid downloading large files in certain places.
 Also, streaming in crowded hotspots.
-However, we shall with a good reason.
-Then, we must use discretion to decide based on our own preferences.
-Given, we are following rules of the establishment.
-And so, got to do what we got to do.
+However, you shall with a good reason.
+Then, you must use discretion to decide based on your own preferences.
+Remember, follow the rules of the establishment.
+Yet, you got to do what you got to do.

-It follows, sharing a connection means we could be affected by another user.
-Also, a sure thing during peak times.
-Then, we can be conscious of our online experience.
-As a result, allows other users to connect as well.
+It follows, sharing a connection means you could be affected by another user.
+Definitely during peak times.
+Then, you can be conscious of your online experience.
+Allow other users to connect as well.

-In any event, file transfer eats up bandwidth.
-So, site with a lot going on.
+In any event, file transfers use bandwidth.
+Websites with a lot of features.
 Then, media related websites.
-Still, we can limit ourselves for all to get the content we need.
+Still, you can limit yourself to let everyone get the content they need.

 Download large files from shared internet connections when network traffic is lowest.
 Then, only a few users.
 Since, shares connection with everyone.
 Thus, allowing others access to the same amount of bandwidth.

-In any event, a slow connection is a bandwidth issue.
-ISP‘s throttle service for various reasons.
-Therefore, we have to gauge the speed ourselves.
-Hence, a barista could slow our connection for staying longer than two hours.
+A slow connection is a bandwidth issue.
+Businesses throttle service for various reasons.
+Therefore, you have to gauge the speed yourself.
+A barista could slow your connection for staying longer than two hours.
 Starbucks time limit for refills.

 Mobile Data Saving Infographic

-Mobile data saving infographic includes tips you can follow to save data from a wireless carrier plan.
+Mobile data saving infographic includes tips you can follow to save data on a wireless carrier plan.
 And so, save money if you go over often.
 Otherwise, get by with a smaller plan using less data.
-Good to know any way you look at it for good bandwidth netiquette.
+Good to know any way you look at it.

 Turn off apps when not in use.
 Notifications use data services.
 For example, location checking by apps requires data usage.
 Doesn’t do it when the app is off.